- This event has passed.

 Sarah is a regular political commentator in national media and has spoken internationally on poverty, rural issues, and cultural divides at venues ranging from small-town libraries to Sydney Opera House.
 Sarah was recently a Fellow at Harvard’s Shorenstein Center on Media, Politics and Public Policy.
 In 2019, Sarah released a podcast entitled The Homecomers, which focuses on how a national blind spot toward rural and working-class America is driving misleading headlines, broken politics, and dangerous fissures in our social fabric.
 The podcast showcases stories of people who, as residents or advocates, remain committed to their complex, embattled homes.

-If you would like to be a sponsor for this event, or would like to suggest a potential sponsor, please contact KIPCOR Director, Sheryl Wilson, at (316) 284-5881, or email@example.com.
+If you would like to be a named sponsor for this event, or would like to suggest a potential sponsor, please contact KIPCOR Director, Sheryl Wilson, at (316) 284-5881, or firstname.lastname@example.org.

-This event is co-sponsored by KMUW.
+This event is co-sponsored by Faith and Life Bookstore and by KMUW.